-Goldfish are relatively messy, and can be a real pain to aquatic plants in the aquarium.
+Goldfish are relatively messy, and they can be a real pain to aquatic plants in the aquarium.
 Goldfish chew up and uproot plants from the substrate—that is why some goldfish keepers prefer to just keep a bare bottom tank.
-I’ve found that placing plants in pots are a great way to keep plants in the tank with goldfish.
+I’ve found that placing plants in pots is a great way to keep plants in the tank with goldfish.
 Plants are good for goldfish, and sometimes even good for the goldfish to eat, but it can be sad to see an expensive aquatic plant chewed beyond what’s salvageable because your goldfish found it extra tasty.

-Live plants are healthy for fish, as they absorb nitrates and carbon dioxide from the water in the aquarium.
+Live plants are healthy for fish as they absorb nitrates and carbon dioxide from the water in the aquarium.
 Not only do live plants assist in maintaining water quality, they produce oxygen for the fish.
 It is best to decide what ratio of plants to tank water when preparing the aquarium for goldfish.
 Coldwater plants are best if the tank will hold many goldfish or will be strictly a goldfish tank.
 Plants are a healthy snack for goldfish, but it can be disappointing to have a beautiful plant in the aquarium that wasn’t meant to be fish food completely demolished.

 There are many varieties of the aquatic plant Anubias.
 It is known as a rhizome plant.
 It does not need substrate, and is best tied to a rock or driftwood, hence goldfish don’t uproot it.
 Anubias is a hardy plant, making it ideal to keep with goldfish.
-It requires low light and it can be grown attached to wood, rocks and even décor.
+It requires low light and it can be grown attached to wood, rocks, and even décor.
 Anubias can be purchased at nearly any pet shop.

 The Amazon Sword is a popular aquatic plant in the aquarium hobby.
 It must be planted in the substrate, and it also may be potted.
 It is not easy for fish to chew up.
 Amazon Sword is a common choice for most aquariums, and happens to be a well suited plant for goldfish.